Key

 Through the 2023 application process, it became clear that there are significant needs for career support among Indigenous artists in our community.
 This first round was significantly oversubscribed, with grant requests totaling over $36,000, nearly four times the amount of funding available this year.

-It is with sincere gratitude that we announce that the Indigenous Voices Funds donor made an additional $5000 donation to help us better respond to this demand!
+It is with sincere gratitude that we announce that the Elderberry Fund made an additional $5000 donation to help us better respond to this demand!
 Thanks to them, we were able to award $15,000 in grants in 2023 to four talented artists working in a range of artistic disciplines.

-Sincere thanks to the panel of Indigenous artists who formed the Peer Assessment Committee, and to all of this year’s applicants.
+Sincere thanks to the panel of Indigenous artists who formed the Peer Assessment Committee, and to all of the applicants.

 We are delighted to introduce and congratulate the recipients of our first round of Indigenous Voices Fund grants!